noahweasley/TimeLY/README.md

 | todo       | Package that contains TimeLY's todo management system                                           |
 | util       | Package that contains all utility classes, methods, enums...                                    |

 ## Contributing

 There are many ways in which you can participate in this project, for example:

 * [Submit bugs and feature requests](https://github.com/noahweasley/TimeLY/issues), and help us verify as they are checked in
 * Review [source code changes](https://github.com/noahweasley/TimeLY/pulls)
 * Review the project and make pull requests for anything from typos to additional and new content

-If you are interested in fixing issues and contributing directly to the code base, open an issue with `Want to Contribute`, stating what would be your contributions.
+If you are interested in fixing issues and contributing directly to the code base, open an issue with `Want to Contribute` , stating what would be your contributions.

 ## License

 TimeLY :copyright: is under the GPL 3.0 licence

 Please review [license](https://github.com/noahweasley/TimeLY/blob/master/LICENSE) to get full details.

+## Contact

+If you have any questions or feedback, please reach out to me at [mailto:iebenmelu@gmail.com].